ryankueter/CheckValidators/README.md

 ###
 #### A Realistic Example

-One of the features that makes this library so power is not just the ability to use LINQ to validate class members and collections, but you can also nest Check validators inside of those validation rules.
+One of the features that makes this library so powerful is not just the ability to use LINQ to validate class members and collections, but you can also nest Check validators inside of those validation rules.
+This can allow you to more easily validate the contents of lists and other types of collections.

 In the following examples, the following checks are being used inside of user-defined validation rules.
 * Check<string>(request.Email).IfNotEmail()